woodstr/msc-thesis/README.md

 ### YOLO class changes ✔️:
 We can further utilize the YOLO model by involving class predictions for whether a DMC is laser or dot-peen marked.
 This is an easy change and just involves going through the annotations in roboflow again.

+## Outcome of Week
+### YOLO class changes
+YOLO class changes were made and the class predictions work well :)

 ### YOLO Improvement
 A custom OBBTrainer class was made, which copies the original ultralytics OBBTrainer but adds to the preprocess_batch function.
 Now the preprocess_batch does all of the original preprocessing, but the ground truth angle is folded to be between 0-90 degrees.